reimagined/resolve/docs/introduction.md

 ## Examples

 The reSolved repository contains example projects.
-These projects are available in the repository's **/examples** folder.
 You can use them to study various use-case scenarios or as templates for new reSolve applications.
+The example projects are available in the repository's **/examples** folder.

 The following example projects are available: